Sample Interrogatories for Lawyers in Personal Injury Cases

 In 1994, Maryland Rule 2-421 was amended to allow a party to serve more than a single set of interrogatories.
 But the total number of requests cannot exceed thirty.
 Accordingly, we suggest serving more than one set.
 First, serve an initial set as well as later "clean-up" set so long as the total number of questions does not exceed 30.
 In the sample above, the first set listed assumes that all 30 interrogatories are asked at one time.

 The next three sample sets of are sent throughout the course of discovery.
 Defense counsel in a case recently refused to answer discovery because the defendant thought three sets of requests for admission and interrogatories were just too much.
 I do not think she has ever read Maryland Rule 2-421 or Maryland Rule 2-424.

 Fortunately, we were sure that the judge that hears the motion to compel has read these rules.
 (Update: Yep, that is what happened!)

 Another tactic that leads to quality information about defendant's case is using alternative interrogatories.
 These are used in conjunction with requests for admission.
 If a party denies a request for admission that goes to a critical component of Plaintiff's personal injury case, an alternative interrogatory asks the defendant to set forth all facts and evidence upon which the defendant intends to rely upon at trial to support the defense lawyer's denial.
 Attorneys hate taking positions before trial.
 (We do too.)
 So if you can pin down what the arguments will be, you will be in a much better position to structure your case effectively.

 This rule does not direct how the questions are to be asked.
-It can be either in the form of a question (usually contention interrogatories) or they can direct the answering party to supply specific information that is described.
+It can be either in the form of a question (usually contention interrogatories), or they can direct the answering party to supply accurate information that is described.

 Insurance defense counsel often refuses to answer discovery.
 They are just looking for creative ways to circumvent answering discovery.
 Why do they do it?
 Few plaintiffs' attorneys hold their feet to the fire and make them answer in the face of silly objections.